Seventeen Months Gone: 1980 Ford Pinto Wagon – STILL $8,500

 For the 1979 model year, the Pinto saw its last significant styling update.
 Shedding its original Maverick-like styling, the Pinto took on the look of the modern Fairmont with rectangular headlamps, inboard vertical parking lamps, and a taller slanted back grille.
 Except for the wagon’s tail lights, however, remained unchanged.
 The interior was updated with a new rectangular instrument cluster and modified dash-pad for vehicles without the optional sports instrumentation.
 The variety of sports appearance packages was revised, some with new graphics.
 1980 marked the end of Pinto’s production run.
 For 1980, the V6 engine was discontinued, leaving the 2.3L as the sole engine.

 While this Pinto likely offers a new-old-car experience and the five-speed manual transmission, makes driving it a bit sportier, only a die-hard Ford or Pinto lover will likely want to add this Malaise Era example to their collection.
 Good luck with the purchase!

 Here’s the seller’s description:

 “1980 Pinto Pony 2 door sport wagon in EXCELLENT condition.
 Runs like new.
-Interior is in near mint condition.
+The Interior is in near-mint condition.
 No rips, no tears, very clean, like new.
 Everything works.
 Drives like a brand new car.
 Only 40000 original miles.
-Vehicle has been garage kept its life.
+The vehicle has been garage kept its life.
 You will not find another 1980 Ford Pinto pony sport wagon in as good of shape as this 1.
-Matching white wall tires in excellent condition.
-Air conditioner blows ice cold.
+Matching whitewall tires in excellent condition.
+The air conditioner blows ice cold.
 This car is a gem.“

 Do you have a Pinto story you’d like to share?
 Comment below and let us know!